JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

 transaction.replace(passwordFragment)
 ```

 Notice that we only add the `UserNameFragment` to the back stack!
-This way one single back would always take the user back to the `TodayFragment`, making it super easy to navigate back when login was successful.
+This way one single back would always take the user back to the `TodayFragment`, making it super easy to navigate back when log in was successful.

 ```kotlin
 fun onLoginSuccess() {